grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 </CodeGroup>

-Then run k6 using this command:
+Then, run k6 with this command:

 <CodeGroup labels={["CLI", "Docker", "Docker in Win PowerShell"]}>